Yuan134/Yuan-Chan/README.md

 # SELF-GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS

 Unguided projects for data structures and algorithms using Python coding.
-Refer to attached README and Analysis Reports for a summary of results and insights.
+Refer to attached README and Analysis Reports for a summary of project objectives, results and insights.

 ### 1. Lab1
 Python module to convert Prefix notation into Postfix notation using a Stack ADT using singly linked list implementation